Upcoming events in Northeast India to attend in 2025

 - Location: Shillong, Meghalaya

-The Meghalaya Cherry Blossom Festival will bloom in Shillong this November, featuring music concerts, fashion shows, and wine-making competitions.
+In mid-November, the Meghalaya Cherry Blossom Festival will bloom in Shillong, featuring music concerts, fashion shows, and wine-making competitions.
 With cherry blossoms in full bloom, it’s a celebration of both nature and culture.
 Tickets are available on RockskiTickets or Tickets.

 Hornbill Festival: A Celebration of Naga Culture